- Resides in the city of Buffalo;

 Note: EOP is not a scholarship, but a college access granting program.
-New participants are only accepted during the Fall semesters and must be first-time/full-time incoming freshman with no prior college experience.
+New participants are only accepted during the Fall semesters and must be first generation, first-time/full-time incoming freshman with no prior college experience.
 Space is limited, therefore, interested students must apply and submit the required eligibility documentation by the deadline stated above.

 Men of Merit

 I am a man of Distinction, an aspiring professional, carrying myself with dignity and pride.

 I am a man of Integrity, dedicated to my community, giving back whenever I can.